 - Assets-Driven and Strength-Based Practice: focus on continuous improvement includes ongoing reflection on strengths, analysis, shared learning, and revision through our Multi-Tiered System of Support (MTSS) Plan-Do-Study-Act cycle using data as a tool for improvement to ensure our students, families, school staff, and the community are valued, engaged, and empowered.
-We also ensure all Coordination of Services Team (COST) and Student Study Team (SST) meetings and plans are built on strengths valuing the history, culture, and language of our families. - Racially Just and Restorative School Climates: ongoing implementation of Restorative Practices, Positive Behavior Intervention and Support (PBIS), Social-Emotional Learning (SEL), and Trauma-Informed practices. - Powerful, Culturally Proficient and Relevant Instruction: linking classroom instruction to the broader community focusing on strengths and providing engaging learning environments connecting civic engagement and real-world issues. - Shared Decision Making and Participatory Practices: engaging our school community in democratic spaces building shared ownership with deep engagement through School Site Council, Coffee with the Principal, Student Council, School MTSS Leadership Teams, PBIS Teams, and other family and community meetings.
+We also ensure all Coordination of Services Team (COST) and Student Study Team (SST) meetings and plans are built on strengths valuing the history, culture, and language of our families. - Racially Just and Restorative School Climates: ongoing implementation of Restorative Practices, Positive Behavior Intervention and Support (PBIS), Social-Emotional Learning (SEL), and Trauma-Informed practices. - Powerful, Culturally Proficient and Relevant Instruction: Linking classroom instruction to the broader community focusing on strengths and providing engaging learning environments connecting civic engagement and real-world issues by including curriculum that represents a wide array of cultures, genders, and perspectives. - Shared Decision Making and Participatory Practices: engaging our school community in democratic spaces building shared ownership with deep engagement through School Site Council, Coffee with the Principal, Student Council, School MTSS Leadership Teams, PBIS Teams, and other family and community meetings.

-To ensure these commitments are reflected in our school's work, we provide ongoing professional development, support, resources, and services for students, staff, families and community.
+To ensure these commitments are reflected in our school's work, we provide ongoing professional development, support, resources, and services for students, staff, and families.